Home » Uncategorized » Michigan Rockhunting: 15+ Top Spots for Rockhounding and Rock Hunting in Michigan (MAP)

 Deerlick Creek Park, South Haven

-Along the rocky shoreline of Deerlick Creek in South Haven, Lake Michigan dumps stone deposits such as stray coral fossils, blue slag glass and the famed Petoskey stones.
-With only 50 yards of the beach, this small rock-hunting beach is perfect for the novice rockhound!
+This is one of the few spots where you can find an abundance of Lake Michigan septarian nodules, better known as lightning stones.
+Along the rocky shoreline of Deerlick Creek in South Haven, Lake Michigan deposits stray coral fossils, blue slag glass, and Petoskey stones.
+At only about 50 yards, it’s a small beach that’s perfect for a beginner rockhound.

 Pier Cove Park, Allegan County